leonstel/leonstel.github.io/recursive_tree_part2.md

 <img src="./assets/tree_travers.jpeg" width="400" />

-A hardcoded example, when leaf3 has been clicked you good get traverse 2 leafs up and 3 leafs down.
+To give an example, when leaf3 has been clicked you could traverse 2 leafs up and 3 leafs down.
 The hardcoded example would be something like this.
 ```
 // hardcoded example for illustrating the principle